codefuse-ai/Awesome-Code-LLM/README.md

 56. "Towards Better Understanding of Program-of-Thought Reasoning in Cross-Lingual and Multilingual Environments" [2025-02] [ACL 2025 Findings] [[paper](https://arxiv.org/abs/2502.17956)]

-57. "Code to Think, Think to Code: A Survey on Code-Enhanced Reasoning and Reasoning-Driven Code Intelligence in LLMs" [2025-02] [[paper](https://arxiv.org/abs/2502.19411)]
+57. "Code to Think, Think to Code: A Survey on Code-Enhanced Reasoning and Reasoning-Driven Code Intelligence in LLMs" [2025-02] [EMNLP 2025] [[paper](https://arxiv.org/abs/2502.19411)]

 58. "The KoLMogorov Test: Compression by Code Generation" [2025-03] [ICLR 2025] [[paper](https://arxiv.org/abs/2503.13992)]